Polestar Automotive Holding UK PLC (PSNY) return on Assets touches -12.85: These Shares are Poised for Major Movement - News Daemon

 Technical Analysis of Polestar Automotive Holding UK PLC (PSNY)

-Raw Stochastic average of Polestar Automotive Holding UK PLC (PSNY) in the period of the previous 100 days is set at 4.64%, which indicates a major fall in contrast to 10.31% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 71.59% that was higher than 64.01% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Polestar Automotive Holding UK PLC (PSNY) in the period of the previous 100 days is set at 2.32%, which indicates a major fall in contrast to 6.25% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 49.25% that was lower than 64.20% volatility it exhibited in the past 100-days period.